Systems-NYULib/aws-generate-virtual-mfa-token/README.md

 After token is generated, you can run the CLI commands (you have to append "--profile mfa" to the end of each command to use the token)

     $ aws s3 ls --profile mfa

+If you want to generate token as one liner using curl.
+First get the proper url to the file.
+To do that click on the file, then click on 'raw' upper right corner.
+Grab the url.
+Then execute below command using that url.

+    $ curl https://raw.githubusercontent.com/Systems-NYULib/aws-get-mfa-token/main/generate-mfa-cli-token.sh | bash -s <user> <token>